andrew21-mch/banking-api/banking-api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Taylor Otwell via [nfonandrew73@gmail.com](mailto:nfonandrew73@gmail.com).
+If you discover a security vulnerability within this project, please send an e-mail to Nfon Andrew [nfonandrew73@gmail.com](mailto:nfonandrew73@gmail.com).
 All security vulnerabilities will be promptly addressed.

 Thanks for using this project!